samcat437/Milestone-1/README.md

 The user wants to hire a string quartet for their event quickly and easily within their budget.
 When first visiting the site, they want to envision the event and the specific moments that the string quartet would enhance.
 They want to be able to see prices/packages on the site and make an enquiry.
 They may make multiple visits to the site while looking at competitors.

-* On the first visit, the user would like to see the promotional material for the group.
-* On future visits, they would like to see more content and perhaps even submit an enquiry.

 _Example : They land on the ASQ’s webpage after searching their name in Google and are captured by the hero image video.
 They navigate to the **Wedding > Prices and Packages** section and can see that the group's services are within their budget.
 They then navigate to the enquiry section, where after filling it out they get feedback that the ASQ will be in touch with them within 24 hours to further discuss their booking._

 **What is the benefit of the product?**